LouvainVerificationLab/pynusmv/README.md

 ## Build
 Building PyNuSMV requires you to have a few standard tools available on your computer.
-Typically the build process should work nice and smooth on all platform although only OSX was really tested.
+Typically the build process should work nice and smooth on all platform although only OSX and Ubuntu-Linux have actually been tested.

 ### Dependencies
 The first thing the build process performs in before even stating to try building